Stig-Johnny/cluster-gitops/README.md

 ## Structure

 - `storage/nfs-csi-driver/` — NFS CSI driver manifests, StorageClass, and example PVC for NFS-based persistent storage.
+- `argocd/` — ArgoCD manifests and configuration, managed via GitOps.
+This allows you to upgrade or configure ArgoCD by editing files in this repository and letting ArgoCD sync itself.
+Safe to use even if ArgoCD is already installed, as long as the version matches.
 - (Add more directories as you add more cluster-wide tools, e.g., ingress controllers, monitoring, etc.)

 ## GitOps Workflow